dentarg/auth0-blog/_posts/authentication-best-practices-centralized-login.markdown

 Now let's consider a second make-believe company called Company B. Their engineering team's timeline looks like this:

 * **Year 0**: We're building an online photo storage and sharing service.
 Login is centralized and implemented with OAuth 2.0 and Google as a social Identity Provider (IdP).
 * **Year 1**: We're doing great!
 People love our service.
-We're now developing an API so that third party tools can upload photos to the service.
-API security and third party authentication has been easy with OAuth.
+We're now developing an API so that third-party tools can upload photos to the service.
+API security and third-party authentication have been easy with OAuth.
 * **Year 2**: Due to high demand, we're building native mobile apps for Android and iOS.
 We avoided authenticating our mobile apps in embedded WebView.
 This way, our users won't have to sign in again if they're already authenticated on their phone with another app that uses Google OAuth.
 * **Year 3**: We've been acquired by Google!
 Integration was fast and easy! 🎉